Lease Accounting Project Executive Sponsor

 What is the Role of the Lease Accounting Project Executive Sponsor?

 The executive sponsor’s role is not to manage the day-to-day aspects of the project, but to act as the advocate for the project.
-He or she will need to champion and communicate the importance of the initiative to the CEO and Board as well as the leaders of HR, IT, Procurement, Treasury, Real Estate and Operations.
+He or she will need to champion and communicate the importance of the initiative to the CEO and Board as well as the leaders of HR, IT, Procurement, Treasury, Real Estate, and Operations.
 The executive sponsor will need to solicit participation from the various stakeholders around the business.
-Additionally, the sponsor will need to secure budget to fund the implementation effort and any additional software that may need to be purchased.
-And throughout the project, the sponsor will help to clear obstacles that put milestones or project goals at risk.
+Additionally, the sponsor will need to secure the budget to fund the implementation effort and any additional software that may need to be purchased.
+Throughout the project, the sponsor will help to clear obstacles that put milestones or project goals at risk.

-What are the Key Challenges that the Lease Accounting Project Executive Sponsor will face?
+What are the Key Challenges that the Lease Accounting Project Executive Sponsor Will Face?

 The executive sponsor will need to ensure that owners of leased assets in far-flung geographic regions participate in the project.
-Real estate and equipment lease owners from Europe, Asia Pacific, Latin America will need to prioritize the effort to collect and submit all of their leasing documentation in a timely manner.
+Real estate and equipment lease owners from Europe, Asia Pacific, and Latin America will need to prioritize the effort to collect and submit all of their leasing documentation in a timely manner.
 A single email from the CFO requesting support will not be enough to motivate these international constituents.
 A higher-touch, more personalized effort will be required.

 Board and Shareholder Inquiries

 Given the significant potential impact to financial metrics resulting from the accounting policy changes, the project is likely to receive more attention from the CEO and Audit Committee of the Board of Directors.
-Major shareholders such as institutional investors are likely to inquire about the readiness for transition via the Investor Relations team.
+Major shareholders, such as institutional investors, are likely to inquire about the readiness for transition via the Investor Relations team.
 Also, given the magnitude of the assets and liabilities being transferred onto the balance sheet, sponsors should expect more scrutiny from internal and external audit functions as the deadline approaches.

 Strategic versus Tactical Approach